arasharn/Sensor-Fusion-Localization/Projects/P2-Unscented-Kalman-Filter/README.md

 ### 1 - Udacity Simulator and How it Works:
 Using the [open-source Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases/) I made a short movie of how my code runs and works on the simulator.
 Here is the [youtube link](https://youtu.be/B0rHjZGUi2E).

 In order to visualize the results with the simulator, first download the app using the link above and clone the repository.
 I used the Udacity provided python code (**kalman-tracker.py**) to interact with the simulator.
-To use it first run the simulator in your desired screen size and select Project 1, then open up a terminal in the repository and run **python kalman-tracker.py build/ExtendedKF**.
-Choose the dataset (1 or 2) and wait for the car to start tracking! :)
+To use it first run the simulator in your desired screen size and select Project 1, then open up a terminal in the repository and run **python kalman-tracker.py build/UnscentedKF**.
+Choose your noise measurement values (or stick to the default values) and wait for the car to move! :)

 ### 2 - Plots for Bicycle Motion
 The python code is provided for the following figures in **KalmanFilter_Visualization.ipynb** file.
-Here are the plots for estimated positions using the designed extended Kalman filter versus the measurement data and ground truth values for all three datasets.
+Here are the plots for estimated positions using the designed unscented Kalman filter versus the measurement data and ground truth values.

 ![alt text][image1]